Pipe Marking Basics: OSHA and ANSI/ASME Labeling Standards

 The purpose of pipe marking is to communicate the contents of pipes and provide important details if specific hazards exist, like extreme temperatures or pressure.

-Pipe labels are also important for maintenance and emergency workers to help easily identify pipe contents to respond to issues quicker and safely.
+Pipe labels are critical for maintenance teams and emergency responders, helping them quickly identify pipe contents and respond to issues safely and efficiently.
 The pipe marking standard organizations choose will depend on their facility type and location.
 Some industries and jurisdictions will have additional legal requirements.

 Clear and standardized pipe marking labels support overall workplace efficiency.
 These pipework labels enable workers to make informed decisions and take precautions during routine operations and emergencies by providing essential information about the contents and potential hazards of the pipes.